-Simple, not too fussy, Christmas mantel decorating ideas using red, green, white and black mixed with everyday decor.
+Simple, not too fussy, Christmas mantel decorating ideas using holiday red, green, white and black mixed with everyday decor.

 If you’ve been watching my Instagram Stories, then you know that I’ve been trying for a while to talk my husband into getting rid of his less-than-stellar quality, poofy, brown leather recliner.
 He finally agreed that his leather love had served its purpose and needed to be replaced – here’s a first look at the new chair!

-Before we take a closer look at the fireplace, I want to let you know that I’m joining 25 of my blogging buddies this week to bring you Christmas decorating ideas for your whole house, hosted by my friend Angie from Postcards From The Ridge.
+Before we take a closer look at the fireplace and mantel, I want to let you know that I’m joining 25 of my blogging buddies this week to bring you Christmas decorating ideas for your whole house, hosted by my friend Angie from Postcards From The Ridge.
 We’ll focus on a different area each day this week, so be sure to scroll to the bottom for the daily schedule and links to all sorts of Christmas inspiration!

 Part of the updates that I’m making to our family room are on my mantel and fireplace.
 The large wood and metal arched piece that was flanked by a pair of shutters above my fireplace has been replaced with a beautiful birch tree canvas print and two pairs of tall, black candlesticks.
 The ceiling in our family room is vaulted, so my fireplace always looks best with tall decorations on it.

-I’ve been striving to keep my decor more simple, so my goal for decorating the mantel for Christmas, was to keep the everyday decor in place and add the decorations around it.
+I’ve been striving to keep my holiday decor more simple, so my goal for decorating the mantel for Christmas, was to keep the everyday decor in place and add the festive decorations around it.
 No more going to all the trouble of switching every single thing out!